 The alternative to listening to live music and drinking a cool beer on the beach is to take a spin around the lake with the Mugello Nautical Club.
 They rent canoes and sailboats for the more experienced skipper and if you are not yet capable - upon request - they can organize to take you out for a ride in a Trident.
 See their offical website or write an email for more information.

 Windsurfing used to be a regular activity, but according to the locals there are not many offers on the lake unless you bring your own.
 However you can contact, T-rafting for SUP (Stand UP Paddle Boarding) - a challenging sporting activity for enjoying the water.

 If you prefer to look at the water, instead of immersing yourself there are still many opportunities to be close to the lake, especially if you are want to stay outdoors.

 Among the many biking options, I suggest you start with one of the three sentieri (trails) which have been identified by A.N.P.I.L.
 Gabbianello-Boscotondo together with the WWF Oasis, all are suitable for bikes or walking.
-Each is identified by a color (Green, Yellow and Red) and vary from 11 - 23 km with shortcut options and maps are provided at the Oasis - contact them for more info.
+Each is identified by a color (Green, Yellow and Red) and vary from 11 - 23 km with shortcut options.

 They cover the territory to the east of the lake and the Oasis, incorporating scenery, history and natural phenomenons like the monumental oak tree, the third most important in all of Tuscany.
 The green trail (11 km) could be done by foot.
 You can pick-up a map with these trails at the Oasis, or write them via email for more information.
 For other bike trails in this area, look at this link.